Projects per year

 - Typical speech production across the life span

-- Acoustic analyses for the assessment of motor speech disorders
+- Acoustic analyses of typical and atypical speech

 Research Interests

-My research focuses on motor speech disorders in children and adults.
+My research focuses on dysarthria in children and adults.
 I am interested in understanding the underlying nature of their speech problems, how these problems manifest, and how current treatment approaches target these difficulties.
 I harness the power of detailed acoustic analyses to aid the understanding of these aspects.
-My goal is to undertake research that advances our theoretical understanding of speech disorders and drives clinical practices, which can improve well-being, social and communicative participation for those affected by motor speech disorders.
+My goal is to undertake research that advances our theoretical understanding of speech disorders and drives clinical practices, which can improve well-being, social and communication participation for those affected by motor speech disorders.

 - Amy Smith, PhD candidate: Measuring Variability in Child Speech Using Instrumental Articulatory Techniques